This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 To the east, the small town of Penaranda del Duero is deep in the lush rolling vineyards of La Rioja, where some of the best wines in Spain are produced.
 This gorgeous town, on the Ribera del Duero Wine Route, sits beneath an impressive castle and is a popular weekend getaway for Madrilenos.

-Trip Notes
+Castile-Leon Trip Notes

 Is this your first time visiting Spain?
 Get all the information you need in our Spain Travel Guide, including what to pack, the best time of year to go, getting there, and practical tips to help you have the best trip!

-Barcelona – Sitges – Tarragona – La Seu d’Urgell – Figueres – Calella de Palafrugell – Tossa de Mar – Barcelona
+Route: Barcelona – Sitges – Tarragona – La Seu d’Urgell – Figueres – Calella de Palafrugell – Tossa de Mar – Barcelona

 This seven-day Costa Brava road trip from Barcelona takes you through one of Spain’s most distinctive regions.
 Catalunya is fiercely independent with a unique identity, and like nowhere else in the country.
 With its own language, Catalan, the region has long been an intersection of cultures and influences.

-We started out trip on the Costa Brava in the second biggest city in Spain, Barcelona.
-This is Gaudi’s city and home to the sublime but unfinished La Sagrada Familia Cathedral.
-Once you’re done admiring his masterpiece, head for the Gothic Quarter, a great spot to while away an evening bar hopping in this most lively of cities.
+Casa Batlló, along with the renovated 2021 visit, has been recognised as the best immersive visit of 2022.
+More than 1000 m2 will be reopened to the public.
+Once you’re done admiring Gaudí’s architecture, head for the Gothic Quarter, a great spot to while away an evening bar hopping and eating pinxos in this most lively of cities.

 If you have enough time, try hiking in Montserrat, just a short drive from the city.
-Famous for the cliff-hugging monastery and distinctive serrated rocks, you don’t even have to hike, you can get a cable car to the top!
+Famous for the cliff-hugging monastery and distinctive serrated rocks, you don’t even have to hike; you can get a cable car to the top!

 Head south along the coast to beautiful Tarragona, stopping at Sitges if partying is your thing …but be prepared to party hard, the town is famous for its nightlife.
-Needless to say, we gave Sithes a miss!
+Needless to say, we gave Sitges a miss!

 Tarragona is situated on a rocky hill above the sparkling Mediterranean Sea.
 With a fine historic centre and a scattering of Roman ruins, we enjoyed our day visiting the must-see 2nd-century Amfiteatre Romà, Necropolis, and Forum before wandering along the Passeig Arqueològic for sweeping views of the city.
 Or you could just relax on one of the many beaches.